danrabinowitz/personal-server/README.md

 TODO:

-* Clean up logging (Confirm that this is done)

-* .ssh/config
+# Disable/Remove unused services/packages from the server.
+Chef?
 * Create djr account?

-Update ssh config with an ~/.ssh/config.d/ entry?
-* Fix private key to use my real one.
-Is it using an insecure one now?
+* Should I use my standard ssh keys after initial provisioning?
 * Look into how to make sshd more secure
 * Improve OpenVPN security - MITM attack
 * Improve IPTables security - IPV6